Anusha-raju/Ratings_classifier/README.md

 # Ratings Classifier

-***The aim of this project is to get meaningful insights in the review data and model a ML model to predict the ratings.***
+***The aim of this project is to get meaningful insights in the review data and model a ML model to predict the ratings category.***

 The data is stored in 'googleplaystore.csv'